 to sources of funding to support personalized learning implementation whenever

 return, districts indicate a commitment to the work of the KY ILN, which can be demonstrated by:

-will make an effort to send representatives to an annual convening.
+Making an effort to send representatives to in-person events.

-information about the KYILN, including resources, are available on the KY Innovation Lab Network SharePoint site.
+information about the KYILN, including resources, is available on the KY Innovative Learning Network SharePoint site.

 (Microsoft login credentials required).